kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 ![three items](https://i.imgur.com/mCwSHef.png)

-* [The first item](https://i.imgur.com/2d1zFjr.png) is our method call, with the method name, the params (**url**), an `id` (used to sync up all the requests), randomSeed - this is designed to allow the client and the server to use the exact same random numbers (this is for generating object ids) and this is necessary so we don't get any sync errors when the server tells the client what to show to the screen
+* [The first item](https://i.imgur.com/2d1zFjr.png) is our method call, with the method name, the params (**url**), an `id` (_used to sync up all the requests_),
+* `randomSeed` - this is designed to allow the `Client` and the `Server` to use the exact same random numbers (_this is for generating object ids_) and this is necessary so we don't get any sync errors when the server tells the client what to show to the screen
     - Remember - The `Server` is the boss
-* [The second items](https://i.imgur.com/xptHvu0.png) is the message and this is where the error would appear or the response (res) if all went well and we returned data
+* [The second items](https://i.imgur.com/xptHvu0.png) is the message and this is where the error would appear or the response (_res_) if all went well and we returned data
-* The last item is the update and that message gets sent once it has all the info it needs and this is the time to swap out the client data for the real server data
+* The last item is the update and that message gets sent once it has all the info it needs and this is the time to swap out the `Client` data for the real `Server` data
     - Most of the time this won't change anything
     - If there was a conflict of any sort, you might see a quick flicker where the client side data gets swapped out for the server side data

 ## No data is coming back from the server?
-We won't see the data if we just look at `Methods` in the DDP tab.
-We need to look at the Collections tab
+* We won't see the data if we just look at `Methods` in the DDP tab
+* We need to look at the Collections tab

-Click the `Show` checkbox over Collections [and you will](https://i.imgur.com/ljx25Yq.png) see `item added to links collection` (this is where the data actually comes back from the server)
+* Click the `Show` check-box over Collections [and you will see](https://i.imgur.com/ljx25Yq.png) `item added to links collection` (_this is where the data actually comes back from the server_)

 [`updated`](https://i.imgur.com/aqi200T.png) is just a way to say it's time to take the server data and swap out the client MiniMongo data with the real server data